• Featured in logo

 k.winston@fake.email.com

-• Resume objective: A resume objective reveals why you are applying and what transferable skills and experiences you have to offer.
+• Resume Objective: A resume objective reveals why you are applying and what transferable skills and experiences you have to offer.
 This is what you will want to use when writing a resume with no experience.

 When you write a resume for your first job, you will want to highlight your educational background.
-Your experience is valuable because it shows your ability to complete tasks and follow through on assignments.

 Your education can include: